knela96/XMultiply-Arcade-Game/Game/README.md

 SPACE to shoot missiles

-There are currently four power-ups, each of them specified inside the wiki (the bomb, the speed up, the tentacles, and the yellow shells)
+There are currently five power-ups, each of them specified inside the wiki (the bomb, the speed up, the tentacles, the yellow shells and the missiles)

 For debuf purposes, we implemented some special keys in order to make the game easier to play;
 F1 to see collision layout, F2 to win, F3 to lose, and F5 activates Godmode.